Getting Started with DOER DAPP

 Let DOER DAPP Enforce Your Rules

-Once a mandate is active: • Actions can occur only if they match your intent • Limits are checked every time • Expired or revoked permissions cannot be used Nothing runs outside the rules you defined.
-You do not need to watch constantly.
-You can always review or stop execution.
+Once a mandate becomes active: • Actions occur only if they match your intent • Policies are verified before every execution • Expired permissions cannot be used • Revoked permissions stop immediately Automation is executed by the DOER DAPP executor network, but every action must pass policy validation first.
+Nothing runs outside the rules you defined.
+You do not need to watch every transaction, but you can review or stop execution anytime.

 How to Stay Safe When Using DOER DAPP